OPENPAD-AI/openpadprotocol-verifiernode/example/README.md

 ---

-# Implement Stop Verifier Node
+# Stopping the Verifier Node
 See the complete implementation in `src/sections/stop-verifier-node-view.tsx` Key functions include: